Dermatitis herpetiformis L13.0

 • Autoimmune disease with IgA antibody formation against epidermal transglutaminase (tGA), a key antigen in the endomysium.

 • Frequently (95-100% of cases) there are associations with HLA class II molecules (DQ2).
 A smaller proportion (2-10%) serologically express the DQ8 haplotype.
 Deamidation according to the pattern characteristic of transglutaminase 2 (Q-X-P motifs) makes gliadin peptides more immunogenic, as they fit better into the HLA-DQ groove of antigen-presenting cells (Sollid LM et al. 2011).
 In this context, it is important to note that only HLA-DQ2.5, 2.2 and DQ8 can present gliadin peptides to T cells.
-This means that only patients with these genetic alleles can develop the disease.
+This means that only patients with these genetic alleles can fall ill!
 This is the reason why coeliac disease is widespread in the Caucasian population, in the Arab population and in India.
 As HLA-DQ2 and DQ8 molecules are rare in African and Asian countries, for example, coeliac disease only occurs here in exceptional cases (Korponay-Szabô IR et al. 2015).
 HLA-DQ2 and DQ8 molecules require acidic residues at specific positions so that peptides can dock, which enables effective binding of gliadin-specific T cells.

 • Associations with thyroid antibodies and/or thyroid disease(Hashimoto's thyroiditis).